 The Law Library subscribes to dozens of online legal research tools.
 These resources are available off-campus only to authenticated law school users.
-However, most subscription resources are available within the library for public use.
-Contact the Reference Desk for further information or for assistance with using these databases.
+However, most subscription resources are available within the law library for public use.
+Contact Reference Services for further information or for assistance with using these databases.

 Westlaw Patron Access is a version of Westlaw open to the public.
 It is available on two of the three computers that are currently open to the public near the Reference Desk.
 Westlaw Patron Access allows access to all federal and state cases and statutes, KeyCite, ALR, and AmJur (plus many different parts of the AmJur series, like Forms and Causes of Action).